Hyperion2220/webWeasel/README.md

 - URLs with complex fragments might not be fully explored
 - Respects robots.txt by default
 - Output filenames are truncated to 100 characters for compatibility
-- Playwright browser installation is attempted automatically, but may require manual intervention on some systems
+- Playwright browser dependencies are only installed when needed for web crawling